-The Department of the Treasury is pleased to provide to Congress its Annual Privacy, Section 803 Report, and Data Mining Report, for Fiscal Year 2018.
-OPTR has reviewed the activities and programs described in this combined report and will continue to work closely with all Treasury bureaus and offices to protect individual privacy and civil liberties in all Treasury activities.
+The Department of the Treasury is pleased to provide to Congress its Annual Privacy, Section 803 Report, and Data Mining Report, for Fiscal Year 2019.
+Treasury, Office of Privacy, Transparency, and Records has reviewed the activities and programs described in this combined report and will continue to work closely with all Treasury bureaus and offices to protect individual privacy and civil liberties in all agency activities.